Opinion | How Mitch McConnell might quietly make it easier to cripple Biden’s presidency

 Which hints at a way that McConnell could end up using these talks to make it easier for himself to cripple Joe Biden’s presidency later.

-Democrats fear a scenario that runs as follows.
-If McConnell can emerge from these talks having secured liability protections that last long enough, then there will be nothing more he really wants from any future stimulus package.
+Democrats fear a scenario that runs as follows: If McConnell can emerge from these talks having secured liability protections that last long enough, then there will be nothing more he really wants from any future stimulus package.

-This in turn could deprive Democrats of leverage against him to get more next year in economic assistance for state and local governments, for the unemployed, for small businesses, for, well, anybody.
+This in turn, could deprive Democrats of leverage against him to get more next year in economic assistance for state and local governments, for the unemployed, for small businesses, for, well, anyone.
 If McConnell gets his way now, it could be easier for him to cripple the Biden presidency with austerity later.

-And amid a particularly brutal downturn next year, such an outcome would make the recovery even more miserable, which would of course be terrible in humanitarian terms while saddling Biden with the awful politics that it would entail.
+And amid a downturn next year, an outcome like this would make the recovery more miserable – leading to terrible humanitarian consequences, while simultaneously saddling Biden with the politics it would entail.

 “Anybody who knows how Mitch McConnell works can see this coming from a mile away,” Sen. Ron Wyden (D-Ore.) told me in an interview.